 - 1. If not done already, set the StartScriptEnabled property in the nodemanager.properties file to true.
-This is required for the shiphome to enable Node Manager to start the managed servers. - Start Node Manager on Node 1 and Node 2 by running the startNodeManager.sh script, which is located in the WL\HOME/server/bin/ directory.
+This is required to enable Node Manager to start the managed servers. - Start Node Manager on Node 1 and Node 2 by running the startNodeManager.sh script, which is located in the WL\HOME/server/bin/ directory.